Westfield Miranda

-Westfield Miranda (previously known as Miranda Fair) is a large shopping centre in the suburb of Miranda in Sutherland Shire of Sydney.
+Westfield Miranda (also known as Miranda Fair) is a large shopping centre in the suburb of Miranda in Sutherland Shire of Sydney.

 Transport

-The Cronulla line offers frequent services to Miranda Station located outside the centre.
+The Cronulla railway line offers frequent services to Miranda station located outside the centre.

 Westfield Miranda has bus connections to St George and South Western Sydney, as well as routes to local surrounding suburbs within the Sutherland Shire.
-Most routes are operated by Transdev with two routes by Transit Systems.
+Most routes are operated by U-Go Mobility with two routes by Transit Systems.
 Maianbar Bundeena Bus Service operates one Friday trip to/from Bundeena.
 All routes operate from Kiora Road with many also from the Kingsway.

+In 1973, the Public Transport Commission introduced bus services to and from Rockdale station.

 Westfield Miranda has multi-level car parks with 4,891 spaces.